aballiet/ML-Organ-Classification-CT-Scan/README.md

 This project aims to :
 * detect 23 human organs from a given tomography
 * create segmentation overlays for each organs
-* :children_crossing: allows me to discover data-processing, ML capabilities and data-science in general
+* introduce me to data-processing, ML and data-science in general :children_crossing:

-I started this project during the Initiation to Ressearch  Project at [INSA Lyon](https://www.insa-lyon.fr/) and I still try to improve it even after being graded :construction_worker::chart_with_upwards_trend:.
+I started this project during the Initiation to Ressearch  Project at [INSA Lyon](https://www.insa-lyon.fr/) and still try to improve it even after being graded :construction_worker::chart_with_upwards_trend:.

 ## Dataset